codrex/More-recipes/README.md

  ### Contributing

-You can send us your bug reports, suggestions, feedback etc by sending us a [mail](mailto:rex.ogbemudia@andela.com). we hope to hear from you.
+You can send us your bug reports, suggestions, feedback e.t.c by sending us a [mail](mailto:rex.ogbemudia@andela.com). we hope to hear from you.
 ### License

 This project is authored by Ogbemudia Rex and it is licensed for your use, modification and distribution under the MIT license.